W e l c o m e

 I’d rather be making art than: go white water rafting,

-sky dive, scuba dive,
+climb mountains,sky dive, scuba dive,

 drive fast cars,